Introduction to Stream Processing in FME

 image13.png

-The query to PostgreSQL is a time range as we want to retrieve all of the users that have logged a location within the last 5 minutes.
-To do this, we need to pass in a start time and end time attributes to be used in the query.
+The PostgreSQL query uses a time range to retrieve all users who have logged a location within the last 5 minutes.
+To do this, we need to pass in start time and end time attributes to be used in the query.
 The _window_id is the start time; let’s calculate the end time.
-We need the end time to represent the end of the window; since the window is 5 minutes we need to add that on.
+We need the end time to represent the end of the window; since the window is 5 minutes, we need to add that on.
 Connect a DateTimeCalculator to the DateTimeConverter and set the following:

 • Datetime: _window_id